-The Board's responsibilities for the Annual Report and Financial Statements are set out in the Statement of Directors' Responsibilities on page 19.
+The Board's responsibilities for the Annual Report and Financial Statements are set out in the Statement of Directors' Responsibilities on pages 21 to 22.

 The Company will provide a comprehensive induction package to any newly appointed director immediately on appointment.
 The Company also participates as a Programme Partner Board in the NED Development Programme operated by the GTA University Centre.